 The much-loved Buffalo wing got its start at the Anchor Bar in Buffalo, NY, in the 1960s.
-It's a place where history occurred that forever changed how chicken wings are prepared.
+It's a place that forever changed how chicken wings are prepared.

 The USS Midway Museum is a ship that was the longest serving aircraft carrier in the history of the US Navy.
 It has flight simulators, audio tours and over 60 different locations to see on the ship.

 The House on the Rock in Wisconsin is a unique structure filled with unusual exhibits and displays.
-Everything from carousel creatures, robotic instruments being played, special doll houses and more.
+The structure has everything from carousel creatures to robotic instruments, special doll houses, and more.

 The Cathedral Basilica of Saint Francis of Assisi is located in downtown, Santa Fe, New Mexico.
 It is a stunning example of 19th century architecture.
 It was built by Bishop Jean-Baptiste Lamy.

 Flight 93 Memorial is located in western Pennsylvania.
 It is designed to honor the passengers and crew who died on September 11, 2001.
 It has a memorial plaza, wall of names, ceremonial gate and more.